 Science is the leader in using the feedback loop principle.
 They use a control group and a variable group to compare results and gauge the change.
 For those of you older than 35 you may have experienced the old stereo tuners where a fine tuning dial is adjusted to peak the antenna’s reception of a station.
 An analog meter indicates maximum power transfer.
 Turn the dial too much and the antenna power reception goes beyond maximum or peak and the power level drops; not enough tuning and the power level is too low.
 In accounting, it is the same concept.
 Power level is measured via financial results or profit.

 There are several differences between the power meter and financial monitoring.
 First off, the power meter is instantaneous in output.
 Often the financial outcome from a change takes several months to pinpoint results.
 Secondly, there is a big difference between tuning in a radio station and possible bankrupting a company with a poor decision.
-So associating risk with the decision process is critical.
+Associating risk with the decision process is critical.
 Finally, patience is essential in business models and the feedback loop may produce positive initial results but long-term detrimental outcomes.

 The feedback loop in business is a process.
 It has four distinct steps.
 Steps one and two involve identification of the change (variable) and documenting expected outcomes.
 Step three requires strict controls over the input of data.
 Step four is monitoring and interpreting the results.
 All four must be controlled to garner the value provided with the feedback loop method in business.
 The following two sections explain identification and expectations in more detail.
 Part II of this article series goes into detail related to data input and results monitoring.